How Much Does It Cost to Climb Kilimanjaro?

 Never trust claims that it is possible to climb Mt.
 Kilimanjaro and avoid fees by bypassing ranger posts.
 It is simply impossible to reach Uhuru Peak avoiding any encounters with park rangers.
 Dozens of those who attempt this are caught every year.

-Furthermore, it is dangerous.
+On the other hand, many budget operators keep their rates low by relying on high unemployment rates which allow them to staff their crews with those willing to work hard with no guaranteed pay.
 Bypassing established official routes where climbing permits are checked at each ranger post will bereave you of the possibility of receiving timely assistance from the rangers should such a necessity arise.

 Lastly, it is unlawful.
 Trespassing on National Parks is considered a serious offence in Tanzania.
 The best-case scenario entails being bereft of the chance of ever experiencing the wonders of Tanzania again after being deported and stiff fines.
 The worst-case scenario would involve imprisonment.